 Lenders will likely decide your fate on a case-by-case basis.
 It's smart to document your need for two primary homes as much as possible.
 The easier you make it to approve your request, the more likely you are to get what you want.

-That's why, if you can, you want to finance your home as a primary residence.Click to see today's rates (Sep 24th, 2017)
+That's why, if you can, you want to finance your home as a primary residence.Verify your new rate (Nov 23rd, 2017)